 73 PAPER 74 PAPER

-Whilst doing these exercises, it reminded me of the snowflake cut patterns I used to do as a child.
+These exercises reminded me of children’s snowflake cut patterns.
 I was pleased with the outcome of these as were symmetrical in design.
-Where the creases were made, adds to the dimension of the composition giving a sense of depth.
+With the creased areas adding to the dimension of the composition giving a sense of depth.
 SUCCESSFUL

 75 PAPER 76 PAPER